2022 Prague Open

-The 2022 Prague Open (branded as the 2022 Livesport Prague Open for sponsorship reasons) was a professional women's tennis tournament played on outdoor hard courts at the TK Sparta Praha.
+The 2022 Prague Open (branded as the 2022 Livesport Prague Open for sponsorship reasons) was a professional women's tennis tournament played on outdoor hard courts at the TK Sparta Prague.
 It was the 13th (WTA and non-WTA) edition of the tournament and part of the 2022 WTA Tour, classified as a WTA 250 tournament.
 It took place in Prague, Czech Republic from 25 to 31 July 2022.
 This was the second edition of the tournament held on outdoor hard courts, as opposed to clay courts in previous editions.